What is Autism Spectrum Disorder?

 - How do I help my child down this unknown path?

-Note: Evidence-based interventions are those that have undergone rigorous research and review, have been replicated and have consistently demonstrated positive outcomes for children, youth, and/or young adults with autism.
+Note: Evidence-based interventions are those that have undergone rigorous research and review, have been replicated and have consistently demonstrated positive outcomes for individuals with autism.

 Evidence-based treatments include: